CMD-SUSTech/Mathematica-code-for-creating-3D-diffusion-network/README.md

 Example Data
 ==
-An example dataset is provided in the zeolites/EDI_Li folder for testing purposes.
+An example is provided in the zeolites/EDI_Li folder for testing purposes.